Frequently Asked Questions

 8. What do Participants get out of it?

-The Pen to Paper program will guide Participants through the confusing maze of books and courses that exist for writers and give them a structure they can use to create not only their first novel, but future books as well including:
+The Pen to Paper: Guide to Romance Writing program will guide Participants through the confusing maze of books and courses that exist for writers and give them a structure they can use to create not only their first novel but future books by providing:

 9. What’s expected of the Participants?